 - 5. One stapled packet should be created for each assignment. - 6.
 Packets should be stapled in the upper left corner. - 7.
 The assignment number should be written on the top of the packet.

-8. All graphs should be done on graph paper.
+- 8. Showing work on MyMathLab printouts will not be accepted. - 9.
+All graphs should be done on graph paper.